jtblin/angular-chart.js/README.md

 ## webpack

-Due to `chart.js` naming convention that is incompatible with AMD loader, `chart.js has to be named `chart` in the definition which requires to use an alias to get it to work with `webpack`.
+Due to `chart.js` naming convention which is incompatible with AMD loader, `chart.js` has to be named `chart` in the AMD definition which forces to use an alias to get it to work with `webpack`.

 See [webback config example](examples/webpack.config.js)